HearstAT/docker-alpinehubot/README.md

     debugger

 You may want to mount a directory locally so you can use your local editor.
-To do this consider:
+For Mac this will need to be in your /Users/<username> dir  To do this consider:

-    mkdir -p /tmp/node_modules
+    mkdir -p ~/node_modules
-    docker run -d -p 8123:8123 -p 5858:5858 -v /tmp/node_modules:/opt/hubot/node_modules --name=devbot hearstat/alpine-hubot devmode
+    docker run -d -p 8123:8123 -p 5858:5858 -v /Users/<username>/node_modules:/opt/hubot/node_modules --name=devbot hearstat/alpine-hubot devmode

 ## Prod Mode Start
 To switch back to hipchat or "Prod Mode" do the following